TikaFlow/bash-sql/README.md

 > prototype: conv(`n`, `from_base`, `to_base`)

-Returns a string representation of the number `N`, converted from base `from_base` to base `to_base`.
+Returns a string representation of the number `n`, converted from base `from_base` to base `to_base`.

-Returns NULL if any argument is NULL or `N` is a invalid number.
+Returns NULL if any argument is NULL or `n` is a invalid number.

-The argument `N` is interpreted as an integer, but may be specified as an integer or a string.
+The argument `n` is interpreted as an integer, but may be specified as an integer or a string.

 The minimum base is 2 and the maximum base is 36.